-- applicants may select an occupation from the Tasmanian Skilled Occupations List (TSOL) and the occupations listed on the Migration Instrument 2017 (IMMI 17/072: Specification of Occupations and Assessing Authorities) rather than the short
+- applicants may select an occupation from the Tasmanian Skilled Occupations List (TSOL) and the occupations listed on the Migration Instrument 2017 (IMMI 17/072: Specification of Occupations and Assessing Authorities)

 - applicants for the Skilled Independent visa (subclass 189) must use the shorter Medium and Long-term Strategic Skills List (MLTSSL).